-Technical bit over, let's focus on the colour.
-We love the look of clean white woodwork, so we've picked White Cotton as our favourite – but you can get Satinwood in all the Dulux shades.
-This tough, bright white would work perfectly to bring some light into dark hallways, and if you are dabbling with the idea of painting your floorboards white, this is your colour.
+Technical bit over, let's focus on the color.
+We love the look of clean white woodwork, so we've picked White Cotton as our favorite – but you can get Satinwood in all the Dulux shades.
+This tough, bright white would work perfectly to bring some light into dark hallways, and if you are dabbling with the idea of painting your floorboards white, this is your color.

 Painting a kid's room white may sound like a mad idea, but pick the right paint and you needn't worry about rogue fingerprints, muddy marks or unidentifiable smudges.
 'Washable' and 'tough' are arguably the magic words when it comes to decorating children’s rooms, and Dulux Easycare Washable & Tough Matt in Jasmin White is covering them both with this formulation.